cozy/cozy-stack/docs/shared-drives.md

 - The creator of a share-by-link permission can patch the permission they created.
 - Creator resolution works for same-stack and cross-stack recipients.
-- A read-only shared-drive recipient cannot patch a permission, even one they created.
+- A read-only shared-drive recipient can patch only the read-only permission they created.
 - Public share tokens (`share`, `share-preview`) cannot patch permissions.

 Allowed updates:

 - `password`
 - `expires_at`
-- `permissions` (same target only)
+- `permissions` (same target only, owner or write-capable creator only)

 Validation: